 The development of padded dashboards further demonstrated the automotive industry’s commitment to improving safety measures for vehicle occupants.
 As part of a comprehensive approach to safeguarding passengers and drivers, this enhancement underscored the ongoing evolution and advancement of car safety features over time.

-First seatbelt legislation in 1965
+First Seatbelt Legislation in 1965

 Following the introduction of padded dashboards, the automotive industry reached a pivotal moment in car safety with the enactment of the first seatbelt legislation in 1965.
 This landmark move required all new vehicles to be fitted with seat belts.